-If you’ve been injured on the job, you probably have a lot of questions.
-Take a look below for some quick answers but please don’t rely solely on this FAQ to determine if you have a case.
+If you have been injured on the job, you probably have a lot of questions.
+Take a look below for some quick answers but please do not rely solely on this FAQ to determine if you have a case.
 Fill out a Free Case Evaluation form to speak with us or call directly at 303-792-5595.
 Our Colorado workers’ comp lawyers are here to help you right now.

 1. Not reporting an on-the-job injury (such as a slip-and-fall, or injuries caused by repetitive work) in writing at the time it occurs.

 2. Not reporting to the doctor or employer all parts of the body injured, or injuries and symptoms sustained at the time of the accident.

 3. Not going to a doctor or physician designated by the employer.

 4. Consenting to surgery or treatment without knowledge of the pertinent questions that should be addressed.

 5. Not obtaining a second opinion to address the extent of the injuries.